pagkly/Zed/Investopedia4/What You Should Know About Petrodollars.md

 The petrodollar system creates surpluses, known as petrodollar surpluses.
 Since petrodollars are basically U.S. dollars, these surpluses lead to larger U.S. dollar reserves for oil exporters.

 These surpluses need to be recycled, which means they can be channeled into domestic consumption and investment, used to lend to other countries, or be invested back in the United States through the purchase of bonds and T-bills.
-This process helps create liquidity in financial markets in the U.S.
+This process helps create [[Liquidity|liquidity]] in financial markets in the U.S.

 By investing their surpluses, these exporters reduce their dependence on oil revenue.